HVA Investment Joint Stock Company: History

 HVA Group was founded on May 19, 2010, in Hanoi as An Hung Installation Investment Joint Stock Company, initially focusing on housing construction and completion.
-IIn 2014, it increased its charter capital to 50 billion VND and rebranded as Hung Viet Green Agriculture JSC, shifting to agriculture and listing on the HNX in March 2015.
+In 2014, it increased its charter capital to 50 billion VND and rebranded as Hung Viet Green Agriculture JSC, shifting to agriculture and listing on the HNX in March 2015.
 On March 5, 2015, it listed on the HNX with the ticker HVA, marking its entry into public markets.
 In 2017, the company moved its headquarters to Can Tho and rebranded as HVA Investment Joint Stock Company, shifting its focus to financial investments and consulting.
 That year, it gained attention as the first listed company in Vietnam to propose raising funds through an Initial Coin Offering (ICO) for a blockchain-based crowdfunding platform, aiming to secure 1,000 billion VND.

 In 2018, Vuong Le Vinh Nhan (Eric Vuong) was elected Chairman during the Annual General Meeting on August 29, replacing Nguyễn Khánh Toàn, steering the company toward technology-driven finance.
 From 2019 to 2022, under Vuong Le Vinh Nhan’s leadership, total assets grew from 67.8 billion VND to 179 billion VND, equity from 56 billion VND to 159.8 billion VND, and net revenue from 650 million VND to 822.2 billion VND.
 By mid-2023, HVA’s stock transitioned to UPCoM, reflecting a period of financial recovery and strategic realignment.
 In 2024, HVA held its Annual General Meeting themed “Digital Financial Era” focusing on digital assets and blockchain technology, announcing plans to transfer to the Ho Chi Minh Stock Exchange (HOSE) by 2025; In October 2024, HVA partnered with VFilms to integrate blockchain and digital finance into film projects, expanding its tech portfolio.